dan-fritchman/Hdl21/readme.md

 Parameters may be provided as keywords, or as a single positional argument which is an instance of the generator's param-class.
 Combinations of the two are not supported.

+### Names of Generated Modules
+Using `Params` with a `Generator` will generally produce a module with a name in the form of `{Module_Name}_{long_string}`, e.g. `NmosIdac_46b3842dc8718a80a86891e28bc798e5_`.
+This 32-character hex-string is a hash of the parameters.
+This rule applies when parameters are "compound", i.e. not a simple scalar.

+In constrast, when the `Params` are all-scalar, exported modules are named with a suffixed string of the directly concatenated values, e.g. `NmosIdac_nbits_5`.

 ## A Note on Parametrization

 Hdl21 `Generators` have parameters. `Modules` do not.